neurobin/mdx_wikilink_plus/README.md

 ------------ | -------
 base_url | Prepended to the file_path part of the URL.
 A `/` at the end of the base_url will be handled intelligently. end_url | Appended to the file_path part of the URL.
 If end_url is given (non-empty), then any `/` at the end of the file_path part in the URL is removed.
-If the end_url matches the extension of the file_path part, it will be ignored, for example, if end_url is `.html` and the wikilink provided is `[[/path/to/myfile.html]]`, then the URL will be `/path/to/myfile.html` not `/path/to/myfile.html.html`. url_whitespace | Replace all whitespace in the file path with this character (string) when building the URL. label_case | Choose case of the label.
+If the end_url matches the extension of the file_path part, it will be ignored, for example, if end_url is `.html` and the wikilink provided is `[[/path/to/myfile.html]]`, then the URL will be `/path/to/myfile.html` not `/path/to/myfile.html.html`. url_whitespace | Replace all whitespace in the file_path path with this character (string) when building the URL. label_case | Choose case of the label.
 Available options: titlecase, capitalize, none.
 Capitalize will capitalize the first character only. html_class | Set custom HTML classes on the anchor tag.
-It does not add classes rather resets it. build_url | A callable that returns the URL string.
-[Default build_url](#the-build-url-callable)
+It does not add classes rather it resets any previously set value. build_url | A callable that returns the URL string.
+[Default build_url callable](#the-build_url-callable)

 ### Configuration through meta data